yochaigal/cairn/wip/2e/playtest/vald.md

 ## On Naming

 - For the first name, roll on each table respectively, then combine.
 Then use the format:
-- If they hail from **The Cobbles**, use their background or profession, e.g. "Paela Miller," or the first name of a parent (roll another name), e.g. "Leni Lio."
+- If they hail from a city or town, use their background or profession, e.g. "Paela Miller," or the first name of a parent (roll another name), e.g. "Leni Lio."
 - If they hail from **The Woods**, use the name of their hometown, e.g. "Faroelel of Sundew Glade," or a title, e.g. "JaraSif the Mighty."
 - If they hail from **The Roots**, create three names and combine them, e.g. "Lylethor Sorin Tal," or dashes, between the second and third syllables, e.g. "Penu-Flor."